To my dear clients-turned-friends:

 This new plan for their education has me in a difficult position.
 In all honesty, I just can’t keep running off to work every weekend & evening.
 My kids need their mother home when they are!
 I need time to slow down and be a family.
 The atypical hours have always been difficult, but now… it’s just impossible.
 It has to end.

-I know this will make it impossible for some of you to continue working with me, and I’ll miss you all so very much.
+I’ll miss you all so very much.
 It feels like saying goodbye to very dear friends, and I’m so sad for that.
 I hope you will stay in touch.

 I hope it helps you to know that I have some very kind, talented people to recommend to you.
 For starters, check out my amazing friend Kelly Garvey!
 I promise, you will love her as much as I do.
 She is a truly wonderful person who loves children, and she is also internationally recognized for her work!
 She’s moved from Cypress to Katy, and if you tell her I sent you, she will take amazing care of you.